zahrag/BIOSCAN-5M/README.md

   <p><b>Figure 2:</b> Examples of the original images of the BIOSCAN-5M dataset.
 </div>

+### Cropped images
+We trained a model on examples from this dataset in order to create a tool which can automatically generate bounding boxes around the insect.
+We used this to crop each image down to only the region of interest.

 #### Image packages
 * **BIOSCAN_5M_original_full**: The raw images of the dataset.
 * **BIOSCAN_5M_cropped**: Images after cropping with our cropping tool introduced in [BIOSCAN-1M](https://github.com/zahrag/BIOSCAN-1M).